Alchemist-X/howcryptoworksbook/Chapter_03_Solana_Ecosystem.md

 The economics transform dramatically.
 That 1 million NFT collection costs under $100 instead of $250,000, making large-scale generative art, gaming assets, and loyalty programs economically viable.
 The **Metaplex** standards provide the tooling and conventions that make compressed NFTs work seamlessly with existing wallets and marketplaces.

+The performance characteristics and design constraints explored throughout the developer stack directly drive data growth and operational trade-offs at the infrastructure level.

 ## Section VI: Performance and Its Trade-offs

 Solana's architectural choices deliver exceptional performance, but this speed comes with fundamental trade-offs that ripple through the entire ecosystem.

 High throughput drives rapid blockchain expansion.
-Solana's full archive ledger (~350 TB) grows at roughly 90 TB annually, creating substantially different infrastructure economics compared to other chains.
+Solana's full archive ledger (roughly 350 TB) grows at roughly 90 TB annually, creating substantially different infrastructure economics compared to other chains.
 Archive storage at this scale represents significant cost, approximately $100 per TB per month, translating to roughly $40,000 monthly for full historical archives.
 However, it's crucial to understand that regular Solana validators and RPC nodes prune historical data and don't face these extreme storage requirements; these figures apply specifically to **archive nodes** maintaining complete transaction history.

 ### Mitigation Strategies